brianary/scripts/README.md

 - **Get-CertificateExpiration.ps1**: Returns HTTPS certificate expiration and other cert info for a host.
 - **Get-CertificatePath.ps1**: Gets the physical path on disk of a certificate.
 - **Get-CertificatePermissions.ps1**: Returns the permissions of a certificate's private key file.
-- **Get-CharacterDetails.ps1**: Returns filterable categorical information about a range of characters in the Unicode Basic Multilingual Plane.
+- **Get-CharacterDetails.ps1**: Returns filterable categorical information about characters in the Unicode Basic Multilingual Plane.
 - **Get-CommandPath.ps1**: Locates a command.
 - **Get-ConfigConnectionStringBuilders.ps1**: Return named connection string builders for connection strings in a config file.
 - **Get-EnumValues.ps1**: Returns the possible values of the specified enumeration.
 - **Get-NetFrameworkVersions.ps1**: Determine which .NET Frameworks are installed on the requested system.
 - **Get-SystemDetails.ps1**: Collects some useful system hardware and operating system details via WMI.
 - **Grant-CertificateAccess.ps1**: Grants certificate file read access to an app pool or user.
-- **Import-Variables.ps1**: Creates local variables from a data row or hashtable.
+- **Import-Variables.ps1**: Creates local variables from a data row or dictionary (hashtable).
 - **Install-ActiveDirectoryModule.ps1**: Installs the PowerShell ActiveDirectory module.
 - **Install-SqlServerModule.ps1**: Installs SqlServer module and dependencies.
+- **Join-FileName.ps1**: Combines a filename with a string.
 - **Measure-Indents.ps1**: Measures the indentation characters used in a text file.
 - **New-DbProviderObject.ps1**: Create a common database object.
 - **Optimize-Path.ps1**: Sorts, prunes, and normalizes both user and system Path entries.